sushantkapare-dev/AWS_Devops_Zero_to_Hero/K8s/Q set1.md

  CNI, or Container Network Interface, is a specification and set of plugins that define how networking is configured and managed for containers within a Kubernetes cluster.
 CNIs provide the necessary networking capabilities for containers to communicate with each other and external resources.
 These plugins handle tasks like IP address allocation, routing, and network isolation, allowing containers in different pods to communicate securely.

 ## what is Istio in k8s?
-**Istio** is an open-source service mesh platform that can be deployed on Kubernetes and other container orchestration systems.
-It is designed to help manage and secure microservices-based applications by providing a set of powerful networking, security, and observability features.

-Here are some of the key capabilities and components of Istio:

-1. **Traffic Management:** Istio offers advanced traffic management features, such as request routing, traffic splitting, and traffic shaping.
-It allows you to implement canary deployments, A/B testing, and blue-green deployments with ease.
-You can also set traffic policies and configure timeouts, retries, and circuit breaking for your services.

-2. **Load Balancing:** Istio automatically load-balances traffic between instances of your services.
-It can distribute traffic evenly or based on more advanced load-balancing algorithms.

-3. **Service-to-Service Communication:** Istio provides service discovery and facilitates secure and reliable communication between services within a Kubernetes cluster.
-It automatically generates and manages service certificates, ensuring encryption and authentication.

-4. **Security:** Istio enhances security by implementing features like mutual TLS (mTLS) authentication between services.
-It provides fine-grained access control through policies and enables you to secure your microservices architecture.

-5. **Observability:** Istio offers robust observability tools, including distributed tracing (with Jaeger or Zipkin), metrics collection (with Prometheus), and Grafana dashboards.
-These tools help you gain insights into the behavior of your microservices and troubleshoot issues.
+Istio is an open-source service mesh platform designed to enhance and secure communication between microservices in a Kubernetes (K8s) cluster.
+It acts as a control plane layer that is deployed alongside your K8s applications, intercepting and managing traffic between services.
+Istio provides advanced traffic management features like load balancing, traffic routing, and canary deployments, making it easier to deploy, manage, and monitor complex microservices architectures.
+Moreover, it offers robust security features such as authentication, authorization, and encryption, ensuring that communication between services is both secure and compliant with policies.
+Overall, Istio simplifies the management and security of microservices in Kubernetes, making it a valuable tool for organizations building and operating containerized applications at scale.

 ## why we go with containers?
 Containers offer several benefits that make them a popular choice for software development and deployment.
 Here are some compelling reasons why organizations and developers choose to use containers:

 1. **Isolation**: Containers provide process and file system isolation, allowing you to package an application and its dependencies into a self-contained unit.
 This isolation ensures that changes or updates to one container do not affect others, reducing compatibility issues and conflicts between applications.

-2. **Consistency**: Containers encapsulate an application along with its environment and dependencies.
-This ensures that the application behaves consistently across different development, testing, and production environments, regardless of variations in the underlying infrastructure.

-3. **Portability**: Containers are highly portable and can run consistently across various platforms, such as local development machines, cloud providers, and on-premises servers.
+2. **Portability**: Containers are highly portable and can run consistently across various platforms, such as local development machines, cloud providers, and on-premises servers.
 This portability streamlines the deployment process and minimizes the "it works on my machine" problem.

-4. **Resource Efficiency**: Containers share the host operating system's kernel, which makes them lightweight compared to virtual machines.
-They consume fewer resources and can be started and stopped quickly, enabling efficient resource utilization and scalability.

-5. **Scaling**: Containers make it easier to scale applications horizontally by creating multiple instances of the same container.
+3. **Scaling**: Containers make it easier to scale applications horizontally by creating multiple instances of the same container.
 This dynamic scaling is essential for handling variable workloads and ensuring high availability.

-6. **Version Control**: Container images can be versioned, making it easy to track changes and roll back to previous versions when issues arise.
+4. **Version Control**: Container images can be versioned, making it easy to track changes and roll back to previous versions when issues arise.
 This enhances version control and simplifies the release management process.

 ## what happen when 2 selectores having same name in namespace?
 In Kubernetes, when you have two or more selectors with the same name within the same namespace, it can lead to potential conflicts and unexpected behavior when managing resources like Services, Network Policies, and Deployments.